Schossi/CityBuilderWeb/_pages/manual/other/scores.md

 Scores represent all kinds of numerically quantifiable values for a city.
 They are used for displaying statistics to the player and checking win conditions.
-The different Score Scripts eacht implement a way of calculting a score value.
+The different Score Scripts each implement a way of calculating a score value.
 They are available as ScriptableObjects in the CityBuilder/Scores Context Menu.

 You can easily create your own scores by inheriting from Score and implementing the Calculate Method.